sh1l0n/flutter-marvel/ISSUES.md

 - Show creators in a list (complete name and thumbnail) from: /v1/public/series/{seriesId}/creators
 ## 8. Set FontName
 - Fontname Monserrat
+## 9. Internacionalization
+- English and Spanish read from device

 # TODO
 ## 12. Use animations on navigator